palevoo/react-native-horizon/README.md

 ## TODO

-- Navigate/render item from given id (<Dot onPress />)
-- Make continuous horizontal Flatlist for all elements
 - Add colour change animation
-- Add animation to navigation between items
 - Improve/fix styling
 - Alternative fallbacks divs on fail load & loading states
 - Integrate prop-types with default and isRequired props specified
-- Centre NavBar active item to the mid
-- Add Active styles for (dot, navItem etc)
 - Add test coverage for components and functions (80%+)
 - Refactor with single store/state and optimised with usage of component cycles
 - Refactor for modular external usage, add more custom props options